theforeman/theforeman.org/plugins/foreman_openscap/0.8/index.md

 and run foreman_scap_client manually again.
 Tailing the proxy logs will give you more insight into what is going on when report is uploaded by a client.
 Tailing ```/var/log/foreman/production.log``` on your Foreman server might be usefull as well.

+### 7.1.2 Slow queries due to many message records in database ( foreman_openscap >= 0.7.2 )

+Fix [#19527](http://projects.theforeman.org/issues/19527) introduced a performance improvements to some of report-related queries and also added a rake task that performs a cleanup of database by removing duplicated report messages.
+You can execute it by running:

+    foreman-rake foreman_openscap:clean_messages

+Please note that the task has to go through all your reports and it may take a significant amount of time to fininsh.
+We recommend expiring the reports that are no longer needed before running the task.
+This task does not need to be run more than once as the patch prevents the duplicates from being created.

 ## 7.2 Contributing